LOADING ...

 On and on she through the stream,

-The of greenness enveloped her.
+The sounds of greenness her.

-A big square entirely with grass.
+A big square entirely filled grass.

-Calmly she out of the stream and
+she stepped out of the stream and

 Into her shoes and walked it.

-and taped herself to it.
+Bowl and taped to it.

-Looked up to the stars and wildly.
+up to the stars and masticated wildly.

 David: I don't know.
-I've never been-- I think I've ever--
+I've never been-- I don't think ever--

 Kristin: there are only a few. you could say one.